LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Implementation Details

 \paragraph{DiffCSP.} \texttt{DiffCSP} \citep{jiao2023crystal} introduces diffusion models for crystal structure prediction (CSP).
 It models the distribution over atomic positions and lattice parameters via a denoising diffusion probabilistic model, enabling efficient sampling of realistic crystal structures.
 We implement \texttt{DiffCSP} using the official code release\footnote{\hyperlink{}{https://github.com/jiaor17/DiffCSP}} with default settings and store the generated candidates in CIF files.

+\paragraph{MatterGen.} We use the official \texttt{mattergen}\footnote{\hyperlink{}{https://github.com/microsoft/mattergen}} release and checkpoints.
+For candidate generation, we sample batches from the released base checkpoint.
+Generated candidates are then evaluated using surrogate predictors and the Materials Project API to determine the candidate quality.

-\paragraph{End2end.} We implemented a \texttt{GPT-4o-mini} to generate candidates conditioned on the design task and its corresponding property constraints.
+\paragraph{End2end.} We implemented a pipeline with base LLM as \texttt{GPT-4o-mini} to generate candidates conditioned on the design task and its corresponding property constraints.
 The LLM operated with a sampling temperature of $\tau = 0.8$ to promote diversity while preserving structural coherence.
 It was explicitly instructed to output candidates in Crystallographic Information File (CIF) format, ensuring standardized structural representations suitable for subsequent validation and property evaluation using the surrogate-assisted oracle prediction.

-\paragraph{LLMatDesign.} \texttt{LLMatDesign} \citep{jia2024llmatdesign} leverages LLMs for material design by prompting LLMs iteratively improve the provided material to return the material with the single target property.
-As \texttt{LLMatDesign} is primarily designed for single-objective optimization, we adapt its released implementation\footnote{\hyperlink{}{https://github.com/Fung-Lab/LLMatDesign}} for our multi-objective materials discovery benchmarks.
-For candidate generation, we adopt their original prompt template, which provides a material’s chemical formula and task-specific properties and asks the model to propose a modification that satisfies the constraints.
-The model selects one of four modification types—exchange, substitute, remove, or add—and outputs both the modification and a natural-language hypothesis justifying the change.
+\paragraph{LLMatDesign.} \texttt{LLMatDesign} \citep{jia2024llmatdesign} leverages LLMs for material design by prompting LLMs to iteratively improve the provided material to return the material with the single target property. {As \texttt{LLMatDesign} is primarily designed for single-objective optimization, we adapt its released implementation\footnote{\hyperlink{}{https://github.com/Fung-Lab/LLMatDesign}} for our multi-objective materials discovery benchmarks and add surrogate-augmented oracle from our pipeline for feedback.
+For candidate generation, we adopt their original prompt template, which provides a material’s chemical formula and task-specific properties and asks the model to propose a modification that satisfies the constraints.} The model selects one of four modification types among `exchange', `substitute', `remove', or `add', and outputs both the modification and a natural-language hypothesis justifying the change.